Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 ESG scores also evaluate any incidences of controversy that a company has been involved in.
 Stanley Black-and-Decker scored a 1 out of 5 for controversy – the highest score possible, reflecting that Stanley Black-and-Decker has managed to keep its nose clean.

-Stanley Black-and-Decker's most recent dividend payout was on 21 September 2021.
-The latest dividend was paid out to all shareholders who bought their stocks by 3 September 2021 (the "ex-dividend date").
+Stanley Black-and-Decker's most recent dividend payout was on 20 September 2022.
+The latest dividend was paid out to all shareholders who bought their shares by 2 September 2022 (the "ex-dividend date").

-Stanley Black-and-Decker stocks were split on a 2:1 basis on 4 June 1996.
+Stanley Black-and-Decker's shares were split on a 2:1 basis on 4 June 1996.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
-This wouldn't directly have changed the overall worth of your Stanley Black-and-Decker stocks – just the quantity.
-However, indirectly, the new 50% lower stock price could have impacted the market appetite for Stanley Black-and-Decker stocks which in turn could have impacted Stanley Black-and-Decker's stock price.
+This wouldn't directly have changed the overall worth of your Stanley Black-and-Decker shares – just the quantity.
+However, indirectly, the new 50% lower share price could have impacted the market appetite for Stanley Black-and-Decker shares which in turn could have impacted Stanley Black-and-Decker's share price.

-Beta is a measure of a stocks volatility in relation to the market.
-The market (NYSE average) beta is 1, while Stanley Black-and-Decker's is 1.4138.
-This would suggest that Stanley Black-and-Decker's stocks are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta is a measure of a share's volatility in relation to the market.
+The market (NYSE average) beta is 1, while Stanley Black-and-Decker's is 1.2761.
+This would suggest that Stanley Black-and-Decker's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 Stanley Black-and-Decker overview

-Stanley Black & Decker, Inc. engages in the tools and storage, industrial, and security businesses worldwide.
-Its Tools & Storage segment offers power tools and equipment, including professional products, such as professional grade corded and cordless electric power tools and equipment, and pneumatic tools and fasteners; and consumer products comprising corded and cordless electric power tools primarily under the BLACK+DECKER brand, as well as lawn and garden products and related accessories, and home products.
-This segment sells its products through retailers, distributors, and a direct sales force to professional end users, distributors, retail consumers, and industrial customers in various industries.
-The company's Industrial segment provides engineered fastening systems and products to customers in the automotive, manufacturing, electronics, construction, aerospace, and other industries; sells and rents custom pipe handling, joint welding, and coating equipment for use in the construction of large and small diameter pipelines, as well as provides pipeline inspection services; and sells hydraulic tools, attachments, and accessories.
-This segment also serves oil and natural gas pipeline industry and other industrial customers.
-Its Security segment designs, supplies, and installs commercial electronic security systems and provides electronic security services; offers healthcare solutions, which include asset tracking, infant protection, pediatric protection, patient protection, wander management, fall management, and emergency call products; and sells automatic doors to commercial customers.
-This segment serves consumers, retailers, educational, financial, and healthcare institutions, as well as commercial, governmental, and industrial customers.
-The company was formerly known as The Stanley Works and changed its name to Stanley Black & Decker, Inc. in March 2010.
-Stanley Black & Decker, Inc. was founded in 1843 and is headquartered in New Britain, Connecticut.
+Stanley Black & Decker, Inc. engages in the tools and storage and industrial businesses in the United States, Canada, rest of Americas, France, rest of Europe, and Asia.
+Its Tools & Storage segment offers professional products, including professional grade corded and cordless electric power tools and equipment, and pneumatic tools and fasteners; and consumer products, such as corded and cordless electric power tools primarily under the BLACK+DECKER brand, as well as corded and cordless lawn and garden products and related accessories; home products; and hand tools, power tool accessories, and storage products.
+This segment sells its products through retailers, distributors, dealers, and a direct sales force to professional end users, distributors, dealers, retail consumers, and industrial customers in various industries.
+The company's Industrial segment provides engineered fastening systems and products to customers in the automotive, manufacturing, electronics, construction, aerospace, and other industries; sells and rents custom pipe handling, joint welding, and coating equipment for use in the construction of large and small diameter pipelines, as well as provides pipeline inspection services; and sells hydraulic tools and performance-driven heavy equipment attachment tools.
+This segment serves oil and natural gas pipeline industry and other industrial customers.
+It also sells automatic doors to commercial customers.

 Stocks similar to Stanley Black-and-Decker